camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 You have previously ensured that the lost region cannot not reconnect during the failover procedure.

-Due to the Zeebe data partitioning, no data has been lost.
+Due to the Zeebe data replication, no data has been lost.

 #### Desired state